appliedceramics/BEPO/README.md

 # Mobile Insulin Calculator

-A mobile-first, progressive web application for insulin dose calculations designed to look and feel like a native mobile app.
+A mobile-first, progressive web application for insulin dose calculations with complete calculator settings management.
+Extracted from BEPO and optimized for mobile devices.

 ## 🚀 Features